Finitely forcible graphons

 \subsection{Forcing the binary tree}

-In this section we prove that the regular CR-graphon $U_B$ defined by the complete binary tree $B$ of infinite depth is finitely forcible.
-We note that $U_B$ has the following alternative description: Consider the space $V(C_4)^{\NN}$ with the uniform probability measure.
-We connect two nodes $x$ and $y$ of $V(C_4)^{\NN}$ if for the first coordinate where they differ, say $i\in\NN$, $x_i$ and $y_i$ are connected in $C_4$.
-The graphon $U_B$ can be called the {\bf infinite lexicographic power} of $C_4$.
+In this section we prove that the regular CR-graphon $U_{T_2}$ is finitely forcible, where $T_2$ is the complete binary tree of infinite depth, with a root of degree $1$ added to comply with our previous definitions.
+We note that $U_{T_2}$ has the following alternative description: Consider the space $V(C_4)^{\N}$ with the uniform probability measure.
+We connect two nodes $x$ and $y$ of $V(C_4)^{\N}$ if for the first coordinate where they differ, say $i\in\N$, $x_i$ and $y_i$ are connected in $C_4$.
+The graphon $U_{T_2}$ can be called the {\it infinite lexicographic power} of $C_4$.